Frequently Asked Questions

 What is prohibited on Festival grounds?

-No knives, guns, swords, explosives, or other weapons of any kind.
-No chains or chain wallets.
+No knives, guns, explosives, or weapons of any kind.
+This includes chains and chain wallets.

 Outside Food & Beverages

-Coolers are not permitted in the music venue.
+Coolers and wagons are not permitted inside venue.

 Pets are not allowed inside the Festival venue or in any of the parking areas intended for day-use.
 Animals are absolutely, under no circumstances, to be left inside vehicles; this applies to the camping area as well.
 It is far too hot.
 Nothing will corral a posse of angry, animal-loving country music fans faster than a dying dog in a hot car.
 Plus, we’ll kick you out faster than you can spit.